chrdavis/JPEGAutoRotator/README.md

   -Verbose              Detailed output of operation and results to the console -NoSubFolders         Do not enumerate items in sub folders of path -LosslessOnly         Do not rotate images which would lose data as a result.
-  -ThreadCount          Number of threads used for the rotations.
+  -ThreadCount n        Number of threads used for the rotations.
 Default is the number of cores on the device.
+  -MinItemsPerThread n  The minimum number of items per worker thread.
   -Stats                Print detailed information of the operation that was performed to the console.
   -Progress             Print progress of operation to the console.
   -Preview              Provides a printed preview in csv format of what will be performed without modifying any images.